Resident parking permits

 Only one vehicle will be covered by the parking permit at any one time and this must be activated via your online permit account.
 Failure to do so may result in your vehicle receiving a penalty charge notice (PCN).

-From 1 April your permit price will be based on the emissions banding of the vehicle in the highest HMRC band.
+As of 1 April 2021, your permit prices are based on the emissions banding of the vehicle in the highest HMRC band.
 For example, a permit for a vehicle in band 3 and a vehicle in band 8 will be priced at band 8.

 If you wish to register a new vehicle